Subodhsinghrathore/Subodhsinghrathore/README.md

 ### Hi there 👋

-- 🔭 I’m currently working onEye movement event classification using Stacked Denoising Autoencoders (SDA)
+- 🔭 I’m currently working on a Project --> Eye movement event classification using Stacked Denoising Autoencoders (SDA)
 - 🌱 I’m currently learning Data Structures & Algorithms, Python
 - 👯 I’m looking to collaborate on github